Skip to main content

 Final Forms Begin to Emerge

-The Senate Transportation Committee picked up where they had left of from last week with discussion focused on a lengthy “omnibus” package with many different components; the most significant of these for Active Mobility advocates are the sections on defining and regulating electric motorcycles (ie “e-motos), and relatedly, a requirement that riders between the ages of 15-17 years old wear a helmet when operating an e-bike.
-Nearly everyone, including advocates, legislators, law enforcement, and the general public seems to be in agreement that unregulated motor vehicles operated on public roads are problematic.
+The Senate Transportation Committee picked up where they had left of from last week with discussion focused on a lengthy “omnibus” package with many different components; the most significant of these for Active Mobility advocates are the sections defining and regulating electric motorcycles (ie, “e-motos), and relatedly, a requirement that riders of e-bikes between the ages of 15-17 years old wear helmets.
+Nearly everyone, including advocates, legislators, law enforcement, and the general public seems to be in agreement that unregulated motor vehicles operating on public roads are problematic.
 We’ve written about this before, and BikeMN’s bipartisan “Defining E-Motos” legislation (HF3785/SF4186) leads the way on providing the necessary clarifications on how various devices need to be classified and regulated.
 We are grateful to see that language from this bill has been included in the Senate’s omnibus transportation package (SF3988), and remains on track to become law by the end of the session.
 While this legislation won’t functionally change how most devices are classified, it should provide the necessary clarity for enforcement and regulators to address the numerous issues these unregulated motor vehicles are causing for other lawful users and roads and trails.
 The short version is that motor vehicle operators, including for e-motos, need to be licensed and insured.

 At the same time, BikeMN was disappointed to see that the language from SF3236, creating new helmet requirements for e-bike riders aged 15-17 as a pretext for investigating a driver’s age and registration, was also included in the omnibus bill.
 As we’ve previously written, BikeMN supports the goal of increasing helmet usage for all bike riders, but strongly opposes the use of discretionary enforcement targeted at bicyclists as a strategy for increasing road safety.
 This language was introduced very late in session and has no companion bill in the House.
 This strategy ignores the State’s own recommendations on improving Youth Rider Safety in favor of a heavy-handed enforcement approach that has always resulted in inequitable outcomes.
 Though we believe it is well-intentioned, the Mandatory Helmet Law is bad legislation that is unlikely to achieve its stated goals of increasing safety, but very likely to create real harm through punitive enforcement measures and dissuading youth from choosing active mobility.